 There is no required vaccination here and actually a shortage.
 The World Health Organization has reported that Miami could be very susceptible to the spread of yellow fever, as so many travelers enter the country there.
 One infected person could get bitten by a mosquito and then the spread begins.
 That is why at Mosquito Squad of Jacksonville and Ponte Vedra we remind you that continued diligence is so important when it comes to keeping the mosquito population as low as we possibly can.
 The 7Ts of mosquito control help all of us keep down growth in our own yards.

-Our barrier spray treatments are also a great way to keep mosquitoes out of your own yard and therefore the chance of catching any mosquito-borne illness stays very low.
+Our barrier treatment treatments are also a great way to keep mosquitoes out of your own yard and therefore the chance of catching any mosquito-borne illness stays very low.
 Let us be the largest part of your mosquito protection so that you have time to worry about more important things this summer, like BBQs and pool parties.
 Call us today.